JHUDMC/Manual/Systems.md

 - [Checking Spaces In/Out](https://livejohnshopkins.sharepoint.com/:b:/s/DigitalMediaCenter225/Eb8iRQHqi9RJsKtxR4af58kBL0d-Q7fVbSBwNTe5z0CXaA?e=6obxn2)

 ## Discord

+The DMC's Discord server is the Virtual Front Desk for patrons asking questions.
+Its staff-only channels are also frequently used for discussions, announcements, and shift sub requests.

 The DMC operates a popular server for patrons on [Discord](bit.ly/discorddmc).
 When a user joins the server, they must provide their JHU email, which will give them access to the patron-facing channels (assigning them the "patron" role).

 Student Staff has an additional Role that opens up staff-only channels, used for announcements, chat about DMC operations, and shift sub requests.